Smooth newt eggs ( lissotriton vulgaris )

 Tank mates 🦎

-Smooth newt larvae can be kept with other similar sized newt larvae like palmates and alpines they can also be housed with tadpoles.
+Smooth newt larvae can be kept with other similar sized newt larvae like palmates and alpines they can also be housed with frog and toad tadpoles.

 Smooth newt eggs newt eggs ( lissotriton vulgaris ) cb 2024